IhuzaApp/GroceryRw/README.md

       if (result) {
         // Lock: Set the guard flag IMMEDIATELY. isScannedRef.current = true;

-        console.log('📷 Barcode detected:', result.getText());
+        console.log("📷 Barcode detected:", result.getText());

         // Teardown:
         stopScanner();
         onBarcodeDetected(result.getText());
         onClose();
       }
       // ... error handling ...
-    }
+    };
     ```

 3.  **`stopScanner()`**: A `useCallback`-memoized function that:
     - Checks if `controlsRef.current` exists.
     - Calls `controlsRef.current.stop()`, which correctly stops the ZXing decoding loop and releases the camera stream.
     - Sets `controlsRef.current` to `null`.

 ### Why This Design is Robust

 - **No Race Condition**: The `isScannedRef` flag immediately prevents the callback's logic from running more than once.
 This is more reliable than trying to manage complex state transitions.
 - **Guaranteed Cleanup**: By tying the `stopScanner` call to the `useEffect` cleanup function, React ensures that the camera and scanner are turned off when the component unmounts, preventing resource leaks.
 - **Simplicity**: The component avoids complex state flags (`isLoading`, `isProcessing`, `isDestroyed`, etc.), which were the source of previous issues.
 The logic is linear and easy to follow: mount -> start -> scan -> stop -> unmount.